List of Grindlay Peerless people: Edmond Tubb

 Edmond Joseph 'Boy' Tubb was a 1930s motorcycle enthusiast and racer.
 Following Bill Lacey's record in 1928, a number of replicas of his machine - the Brooklands 'Hundred Model' were produced, however only a handful, believed to be no more than five or six machines were ever made.
 Only two of these are known to have survived to this day; one first owned by Brooklands and Manx Grand Prix competitor Joe Potts, the other which belonged to prominent Vintage Motor Cycle Club (VMCC) member, the late Edmond Joseph 'Boy' Tubb, who won his Brooklands 'Gold Star' aboard the Grindlay.

 Tubb bought his Grindlay in November 1935 from a fellow Brooklands competitor named McClure.
 Results were disappointing at first, the best lap speed being around 88 mph, and so the engine was despatched to E.C.E.
-'Ted' Baragwanath, the famous Brooklands rider/tuner and JAP agent, for upgrading.
+'Ted' Baragwanath, the famous Brooklands rider/tuner and J.A.P agent, for upgrading.
 Baragwanath fitted a longer con-rod (raising the cylinder barrel to compensate), swapped the twin-port cylinder head for a single-port version, and installed cams developed by Bert le Vack.
 He also helped sort out the handling, screwing the Grindlay's steering damper down tight, which cured it of a tendency to 'wobble' at high speed.
 The result was the coveted 'Gold Star' at over 102 mph and Tubb went onto achieve numerous successes with the revitalised Grindlay, including his fastest Brooklands lap on 30 June 1937 at over 105 mph.

 With the costs of racing the Grindlay becoming prohibitive, Baragwanath had to rebuild the engine twice, on the second occasion following a major blow-up in 1937, Tubb retired the bike and after World War II its use was confined to sprinting.
 When the Brooklands Museum opened in the late 1980s, he offered the Grindlay, which had been restored in the 1970s, for display there.
 Cared for by John Bottomley and the Museum's voluntary motorcycle group, the Tubb Grindlay-Peerless was tested for The Classic MotorCycle by Roy Poynting in 2006, and in recent years has been used by the Brooklands Museum on numerous demonstration runs.

 In 2012, the restored 1929 Grindlay Peerless 498 cc Brooklands Hundred Model sold at auction for UK£67,580.